Asterics2020-Obelics/School2017/README.md

     or add its content to your `.bashrc` (or equivalent) to set it up at the opening of a new terminal.

-1. See next section for extra python libraries requirements (if any).
+1. See next section for extra Python libraries requirements (if any).

 ## Mac <a name="mac"></a>